piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 [Show the interface](https://github.com/piku235/JungiThemeBundle/tree/master/Tag/Registry/TagRegistryInterface.php)

-A tag registry is a place where you can obtain a full qualified class name of tag by passing only a tag name.
+A tag registry is a place where you can obtain a full qualified class name of a tag by passing only a tag name.
 The main goal of a tag registry is an ability about registering new tags - thanks to that theme mapping loaders are able to not only use the built-in tags, but also to use tags created by you :)

-### How to register a new tag?

-There are two ways of doing this.
+There are basically two ways of registering tags.

-#### via JungiThemeExtension
+### Register via JungiThemeExtension

 ```php
 <?php